Cat6 Ethernet Cable, Which Ethernet Cables to Buy for Your Application

 Cost per foot

+Now, you may be wondering, how much does an Ethernet cable cost?
 The price you pay for Cat6 cable depends on several things.
 Shielding is more expensive but opens the possibilities for a broader range of deployments.
-Bulk quantities are also budget-friendly.
+Bulk quantities are also budget friendly.
 Both shielded and unshielded Cat6 cable come in every type of jacket rating.

 NOTE: use the handy search filter to the left on each of the Ethernet cable collection pages for a quick search.